 Equity asset class is a fascinating one and has been gaining popularity in the recent years.
 Investing in equity means to buy into a business – when you buy shares of a firm, you have a percentage of ownership.
 The only hitch is that it comes with a certain amount of risk.
 Any business takes time to grow and it is subject to market fluctuations, which can impact the share price.

 Among equity investments, Equity Linked Savings Scheme (ELSS) is the only tax-saving (under section 80-C) and wealth-building scheme with the shortest lock-in term of 3 years.
-But equity investments (including ELSS) work well when you invest for long term as they have historically delivered 16%-18% returns and rising above inflation.
-Choose an AMC with proven record, if you are planning to invest in equities.
+But equity investments (including ELSS) work well when you invest for the long term as they have historically delivered 16%-18% returns and rising above inflation.
+Choose an AMC with a proven record, if you are planning to invest in equities.

 c.
 Real Estate